Start Milepost: 1870.4 Time: 07:35

 The Presidentials are behind me for good!!

 Given the amount of rock climbing involved, I strapped my sticks to my pack and kept going just as I had done yesterday after crossing over Mount Washington.
-As the climb continued, Sweat-pea (apt) and Ducky (two young women) passed me.
+As the climb continued, two young women passed me: Sweat-pea (apt) and Ducky.
 I encountered them later when they took a break.
-Moments later I discovered that a stick was no longer attached.
+Moments later I discovered that one hiking stick was no longer attached.
 One expletive later I hiked on with one stick while grousing to myself.
 How was I to explain the loss to Scamper?

 The more I hiked the more grousing I did.
 At the Carter Hut I saw my solution; a pair of Leike sticks hung on the wall.
 I bought them.

 Not true.
-About 45-minutes after losing it and while mumbling to self, Sweet-pea said, “I finally caught you.
+About 45-minutes after losing it (the stick!) and while mumbling to self, Sweet-pea said, “I finally caught you.
 Are you missing something?
 And from her day pack she pulled my lost stick.
-She said a day hiker found them and asked her to bring them forward.
-(I don’t know how I was associated with the stick.)
+She said a day hiker found it and asked her to bring it forward.
+(I don’t know how the found-stick was mine.)
 I cannot begin to describe my delight.
 The best thank you I could work out was to buy her a pastry from the Carter Hut where I did in fact see a pair of Leike for sale.

 Sweet-pea and Ducky hiked on from the hut with the intent of completing the full 21-miles before dark.
 I caught up with them at 16:00 near the trail junction to my camp site.
 Both attempted to entice me to join them in the last 7 miles.
 I declined with a smile.
 I would lose sleep and might not even have a bunk at the hostel.
 Plus, I was wasted from the 14-miles already completed.
 I sure was impressed with their energy and ability.

-I set up my tent on a platform and was asleep shortly after 18:30 and slept soundly until three other hikers I had been with in the shuttle van arrived at 20:10 – exactly four hours after we all started together.
+I set up my tent on a platform and was asleep shortly after 18:30 and slept soundly until three other hikers (who had been with me in the shuttle this morning) arrived at 20:10 – exactly four hours after we all started together!
 The hiker who would share my tent platform kept me awake for thirty minutes with his activities in setting up a tent in the dark. – Reminiscent of the white lights at the Clouds Hut, although he was kind enough to apologize before he banged a few stakes in the platform cracks so his tent would stabilize.

 And back to sleep I went to recover much needed sleep.